Lethal Weapon: Plot

-Suspecting Hunsaker is withholding information, Riggs and Murtaugh visit him during Amanda's funeral.
+Suspecting Hunsaker is withholding information, Riggs and Murtaugh visit him at Amanda's funeral.
 He reveals that during the Vietnam War he worked for "Shadow Company", a defunct CIA paramilitary unit tasked with destabilizing the local heroin trade.
-Following the war, the ex-CIA agents, mercenaries, and soldiers involved reformed Shadow Company as a criminal organization and began shipping large quantities of heroin from Asia to the United States, under the leadership of retired General Peter McAllister and his right-hand man Mr. Joshua.
+Following the war, those involved reformed Shadow Company as a drug smuggling operation under the leadership of retired General Peter McAllister and his right-hand man Mr. Joshua.
 Hunsaker's role as a banker allowed him to make the illicit funds seem legitimate.
-He initially called Murtaugh to confess and turn witness against Shadow Company, and McAllister had Amanda killed in retaliation.
+Hunsacker initially called Murtaugh to confess and turn witness against Shadow Company, but McAllister had Amanda killed in retaliation.
 Joshua arrives in a helicopter and kills Hunsaker before escaping.
-He later attempts to kill Riggs in a drive-by shooting, but the latter is saved by his bulletproof vest; Riggs's death is faked to give the pair an advantage.
+He later shoots Riggs in a drive-by shooting, unaware Riggs wore body armor and had his death faked in the aftermath.

-Concerned Murtaugh knows too much, Shadow Company kidnaps his daughter Rianne and forces Murtaugh to meet them at El Mirage Lake.
-Riggs provides sniper support to help Murtaugh and Rianne escape, but all three are captured and recovered to a nightclub basement, a Shadow Company front.
+Concerned Murtaugh knows too much, Shadow Company kidnaps his daughter Rianne and forces him to meet them at El Mirage Lake.
+Riggs provides sniper support to help them escape, but all three are captured and taken to a nightclub basement, a Shadow Company front, on Hollywood Boulevard.
 Riggs and Murtaugh are tortured for information until Riggs escapes, kills several Shadow Company members, and frees Murtaugh and Rianne.
-Although Joshua escapes, Murtaugh kills McAllister.
+As the three escape Murtaugh fires on McAllister as he flees in a car, which flips over detonating the grenades inside; Joshua, however escapes.
 Deducing Joshua will seek revenge at Murtaugh's home, Riggs and Murtaugh ambush him.
-Riggs defeats Joshua in a battle, but chooses not to kill him.
-Police officers take Joshua into custody, but he breaks free, takes an officer's gun, and attempts to shoot Riggs and Murtaugh; the pair return fire and kill Joshua.
+Riggs defeats him in a brawl, but chooses not to kill him.
+Police officers take Joshua into custody, but he breaks free, takes an officer's revolver, and attempts to shoot Riggs and Murtaugh; the pair return fire, killing him.

-A short time later, after visiting his wife's grave, Riggs shares a Christmas Day meal with Murtaugh and his family.
-Riggs gifts Murtaugh a hollow-point bullet he has been saving to commit suicide, as he no longer needs it.
+A short time later, after visiting his wife's grave, Riggs shares Christmas Day dinner with Murtaugh and his family.
+He gifts Murtaugh a hollow-point bullet he has been saving to commit suicide, as he no longer needs it.